CodePilot Quick Start Guide

 Do not place any trades yet.

-Step 2: Copy and Build in cTrader Algo
+2: Build in cTrader Algo

 When CodePilot returns a full source file: